Hotels4Teams

 Which hotels near Tucson Mountain Park are great for a weekend getaway?

 Several hotels near Tucson Mountain Park are ideal for a weekend getaway.
-Four Points by Sheraton Tucson Airport (13.88 mi) offers a pool and on-site dining.
-Hyatt Place Tucson – Central (14.38 mi) offers a pool and on-site dining.
+The Westin La Paloma Resort and Spa (14.59 mi, from $296/night), Four Points by Sheraton Tucson Airport (13.88 mi, from $120/night), and Hilton Garden Inn Tucson Airport (14.1 mi, from $145/night) all offer a pool and on-site dining.
+The Westin La Paloma Resort and Spa also has spa services.

 Which hotels near Tucson Mountain Park are good for team or group travel?